Major donor loses fight to have his name on all UBC law school degrees

-Peter A. Allard says he wants 'reasonable' reference to his name on degrees after $30M donation
+Peter A. Allard hoped for 'reasonable' reference to his name on degrees after $30M donation

-Peter A. Allard gave $30 million to the university on a number of agreed terms five years ago.
-One of those terms said degrees granted by the Faculty of Law would have Allard's name printed somewhere on the parchment.
+The dispute began shortly after Allard made a historic $30-million donation to UBC in 2014 on a number of conditions.
+One of those conditions said degree certificates granted by the Faculty of Law would have Allard's name printed somewhere on the parchment.

 Allard's name has become synonymous with UBC law.
 The law school itself is named in Allard's honour, its main building is called Allard Hall and the prestigious Allard Prize for International Integrity was administered at the school for years.